 UK Government Launches Rare Diseases Framework 2020

-On the 9th Jan 2021, the Department of Health and Social Care has published the UK Rare Diseases Framework, which replaces the previous UK Strategy for Rare Diseases published in 2013.
+On the 9th Jan 2021, the Department of Health and Social Care published the UK Rare Diseases Framework, which replaces the previous UK Strategy for Rare Diseases published in 2013.

 You may recall that back in Sept 2019, we held our RAREsummit event at the Wellcome Genome Campus in Cambridge.
 At this event Baroness Nicola Blackwood, then government minister overseeing the new framework development, delivered a talk and called for the rare disease community to take part in the ‘National Conversation’ a survey ensuring patient and advocates were not only at the centre of designing the UK Rare Disease Framework, but also in shaping the direction for rare disease policy more broadly in the UK moving forward.
 You can watch her presentation here.